arkalira/MQTT_Haproxy/redis-cluster/README.md

 ```

-- All is working like a charm.
+- If you see this status, all is working like a charm.

 - Now, revert to its original state: